mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 That's a much more daunting task.
 How the hell am I supposed to do that?
 I guess, it's back to the proverbial drawing board.

 At this point, my immature self would have given up.
-I did a task that required not- so-elementary knowledge, used NodeLists, applied listeners, wrote functions, updated style with JavaScript; I even did it with ES6.
+I did a task that required not-so-elementary knowledge, used NodeLists, applied listeners, wrote functions, updated style with JavaScript; I even did it with ES6.
 I think of Bob.
 Bob says, "Don't be immature.
 Remember, there are NO mistakes."